 I. Background & Overview

 Pinellas County collects a six-percent Tourist Development Tax (“Bed Tax”) on all overnight tourism accommodations in the County.
 This tax is levied on customers of hotels, motels, condominiums, campgrounds, apartments and private homes that rent accommodations for less than six months in duration.
-The Pinellas County Board of County Commissioners (“BCC”) has developed a Tourist Development Plan (“Plan”) to guide how these proceeds are spent.
+The Pinellas County Board of County Commissioners (“BCC”), with input from the Tourist Development Council (“TDC”), has developed a Tourist Development Plan (“Plan”) to guide how these proceeds are spent.
 Bed Taxes are spent, in large part, on marketing Pinellas County as a destination for leisure, business, conference, sports, film production, and other tourist travel.
 In support of these tourism marketing efforts, the Plan authorizes the expenditure of up to $2,000,000 annually for: (i) marketing special events and programs; (ii) providing promotional or operating support for exhibits or programs provided by museums owned and operated by not-for-profit organizations and open to the public; (iii) providing promotional support for zoological parks that are owned and operated by not-for-profit organizations and open to the public; and (iv) event and program sponsorships.
-The Pinellas County Tourist Development Council (“TDC”) was established to make recommendations on how best to spend Bed Tax proceeds, including proposing an annual budget and funding for marketing and promotion activities related to special events.

-One of the marketing programs administrated by Visit St. Petersburg/Clearwater (“VSPC”) on behalf of the TDC is the Elite Event Funding Program for major events meeting the criteria to receive funding from TDT funds.
+One of the marketing programs administrated by Visit St. Petersburg/Clearwater (“VSPC”) is the Elite Event Funding Program for events meeting the criteria to receive funding from TDT funds.
 The genesis of the Elite Event program was called “New Product” funding, which then became “Special Events” funding and is now operated under the current name.
 Prior to the New Products program, events were funded on an ad hoc basis.
 The New Product (now Elite Event) program was created with the intent to provide a more systematic means for funding applications, review and recommendations for funding.
 The goal moving forward is to continue the program to allow maximum 1) consistency; 2) return on investment and sustainability of the individual events and the overall program; and 3) transparency.

-Examples of events that have received funding in the past include the Clearwater Jazz Holiday, Firestone Grand Prix of St. Petersburg, Outback Bowl, St. Petersburg Bowl, Tampa Bay Rays, Valspar PGA Golf Tournament, Clearwater Super Boat National Championship, and the Rock ‘n’ Roll Half Marathon of St. Petersburg.
-Many of these events either generated or are projected to generate significant attendance and/or room nights, although not necessarily at the level of traditional Elite Events.

 The County’s fiscal year begins on October 1 and ends on September 30 of the following year.
 Therefore, applications for Elite Event funding are for annual events that are held within the next fiscal year after the application submittal date between October 1 and the following September 30.
 However, events that are annually held during either the last week of September or the first week of October are eligible to apply for funding for two annual events in those instances when both annual events fall within the same fiscal year.

 II.
 Definitions